-3.2 Correlations between CME Source Locations and Apparent Properties tively.
-The both plots do not show any evident dependence of the speeds on the source locations.
-The speed histograms of limb, on-disk and all CMEs are quite similar.
-All of them have the same peak around $200 - 400 \text{ km s}^{-1}$ with the same average value of about 435 km s-1.
+[22] Figures 6a and 6b are a scattering plot of the CME apparent speeds versus source locations and a histogram of the speeds for limb, on-disk, and all CMEs, respectively.
+Figures 6a and 6b do not show any evident dependence of the speeds on the source locations.
+The speed histograms of limb, on-disk, and all CMEs are quite similar.
+All of them have the same peak around $200-400 \text{ km s}^{-1}$ with the same average value of about 435 km s-1.
 If the projection effect is taken into account, the on-disk CMEs should be generally faster than limb CMEs.
-This result is contrary to the study by Burkepile et al. [2004], who investigated 111 limb CMEs observed by SMM and found that their average apparent speed is $519 \text{ km s}^{-1}$ , significantly larger than that of all SMM CMEs.
+This result is contrary to that of Burkepile et al. [2004], who investigated 111 limb CMEs observed by SMM and found that their average apparent speed is 519 km s-1, significantly larger than that of all SMM CMEs.
 They believe that the projection effect causes limb CMEs to have a greater apparent speed than other CMEs.
 However, according to our statistical result, we think that the selection bias in their study rather than the projection effect might be the real reason.
-The limb CMEs identified by them must be associated with a clear eruptive prominence or X-ray/H $\alpha$ flare.
+The limb CMEs identified by them must be associated with a clear eruptive prominence or X-ray/H α flare.
 The imposed criteria possibly made them filter out many weak/slow limb CMEs.
 This may also be the reason why their average speed of limb CMEs is larger than ours.